Nehal-Nehal/LearnLeap/README.md

 LearnLeap is a comprehensive search system for educational institutions in Singapore, designed to help students and parents discover schools, colleges, and universities that meet their specific requirements.

-## Live Demo

-You can access the live demo of the project at [LearnLeap App](https://learnleap-app.web.app) (Note: This link is a placeholder and needs to be updated when deployed).

 ## Features